DocsCielo/Pilots/_i18n/en/_posts/ewallet/2018-10-09-google-pay.md

 }
 ```

-To the field " **gatewayMerchantId**", send your merchant identification provided by the gateway.
+To the field " **gatewayMerchantId**", send your merchant identification provided by Cielo.
 The merchant identification is formated as XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX (i.e. GUID(36)).

 ### Definition of brands